cocos-creator/docs-3d-deprecated/en/editor/publish/publish-bytedance-mini-game.md

-# Publish to ByteDance Mini Games
+# Publishing to ByteDance Mini Games

 **ByteDance Mini Games** are developed based on ByteDance full products, which do not require users to download.
 This is a brand-new game type that can be played on tap.